seamapi/docs/docs/api-clients/devices/delete-device.md

 {% hint style="warning" %}
 Deleting a device will trigger a `device.deleted` event and remove the device and all data associated with the device from Seam: events, access codes, etc. For every deleted resource, a corresponding deleted event will be sent, but the resource will not be deleted from the provider.
-For example, deleting a device with an access code will send both a `device.deleted` event and an `access_code.deleted` event, but Seam has not and will not remove the access code from the device.
+For example, deleting a device with an access code will send both a `device.deleted` event and an `access_code.deleted` event, but Seam will not remove the access code from the device.
 {% endhint %}

 {% swagger method="delete" path="/devices/delete" baseUrl="https://connect.getseam.com" summary="Delete a device" %}